NatLibFi/melinda-commons-js/README.md

 Copyright (c) 2018-2019 **University Of Helsinki (The National Library Of Finland)**

-This project's source code is licensed under the terms of **GNU Affero General Public License Version 3** or any later version.
+This project's source code is licensed under the terms of **GNU Lesser General Public License Version 3** or any later version.